netplexflix/TV-show-status-for-Kometa/README.md

 Categories:
 *  New shows, that were added in the past x days
 *  Shows with upcoming regular episodes within x days
-*  Shows with upcoming season finales within x days
-*  Shows for which a finale was added which aired in the past x days
 *  Shows for which a new season is airing within x days
 *  Shows for which a new season has been added which aired in the past x days
+*  Shows with upcoming season finales within x days
+*  Shows for which a season finale was added which aired in the past x days
+*  Shows for which a final episode was added which aired in the past x days
 *  Returning Shows (new episodes or seasons are coming, but not within the timeframes chosen above)
 *  Ended Shows (no new episodes or seasons are expected)